usdanfs/TRACE-season-classification-pipeline/README.md

 # Season classification pipeline

-Reproducible R pipeline for climate-based season classification in weakly seasonal ecosystems, with optional ecological breakpoint verification.
+Reproducible pipeline for climate-based season classification in weakly seasonal ecosystems, with optional ecological breakpoint verification.

-This repository contains the code used to classify season definitions at the TRACE site in the Luquillo Experimental Forest, Puerto Rico, and includes both:
+This repository contains:

 - a **4-stage pipeline** for climate-based season classification with independent ecological verification
 - a **3-stage climate-only pipeline** for study systems where no ecological response time series is available

+## Software

+The pipeline was developed in **R**.
+Package requirements are loaded within the scripts.

 ## Overview

-Season boundaries in humid tropical forests are often weak, irregular, and difficult to define using calendar conventions or ad hoc rainfall cutoffs.
-This pipeline provides an auditable and reproducible framework for selecting a season definition from a predefined candidate set using climate structure, internal robustness, and, when available, independent ecological corroboration.
+The pipeline selects a season definition from a predefined candidate set using climate structure, internal robustness, and, when available, independent ecological corroboration.

-### 4-stage pipeline
+### Full 4-stage pipeline
 1. **Stage 1**: Generate candidate season definitions from climate data and screen them for structural stability
 2. **Stage 2**: Fit segmented regressions to an ecological response variable and evaluate breakpoint support
 3. **Stage 3**: Stress-test surviving candidates within the ecological measurement window
 4. **Stage 4**: Rank candidates using a tiered composite score, bootstrap rank stability, and weight sensitivity analysis

-### 3-stage climate-only pipeline
+### Climate-only 3-stage pipeline
 1. **Stage 1**: Generate candidate season definitions from climate data and screen them for structural stability
-2. **Stage 2**: Stress-test surviving candidates within a validation window
+2. **Stage 2**: Stress-test surviving candidates within a validation window using structural criteria only
 3. **Stage 3**: Rank candidates using climate structure, internal robustness, bootstrap rank stability, and weight sensitivity analysis

-## Repository contents
+## Core repository files

+### Shared configuration
+- `config.R`

-### Full 4-stage pipeline
+### Full 4-stage pipeline (run in this order)
 - `config.R`
 - `STAGE_1_season_candidates.R`
 - `STAGE_2_ecological_segmentation.R`